 Work Experience Prerequisites for a Data Science Master’s Program

-The competitive nature of master’s programs in data science often means that academic experience alone is not enough to secure a place.
+The competitive nature of master’s programs in data science often means that academic experience alone is not enough to secure a slot.
 Personal experience and work history required for admissions may include:

-- Applicants should have at least five years of technical work experience that emphasizes quantitative skills
+- Applicants should have a few years of technical work experience that emphasizes quantitative skills

-- Applicants can also cite their personal experience as it relates to mathematics, statistics, coding, hacking, database administration, data mining, or programming
+- Applicants can also cite their personal experience as it relates to mathematics, statistics, database administration, or programming

-Candidates should note that letters of recommendation are a related admissions requirement for most graduate programs.
+Candidates should note that letters of recommendation are a common admissions requirement for most graduate programs.
 Some examples of qualifying experience through employers found in Mississippi include:

-- Programming work with any of the 700 defense contractors concentrated along the Gulf Coast to enhance cyber security or create computer models
+- Programming, cybersecurity or modeling work with any of the 700 defense contractors concentrated along the Gulf Coast

 - Marketing work with major local employers like Nissan North America or RPM Pizza that designs campaigns based on customer data

-- Government work that collects, aggregates, analyzes, or works with data related to healthcare, epidemiology, or education
+- Government work that involves collecting, aggregating, or analyzing data related to healthcare, epidemiology, or education

 Preparing for Success on the GRE/GMAT Exams